-The Company has no employees, systems or premises and is The Risk Committee has reviewed the arrangements put in place reliant on its Portfolio Adviser and service providers for the by key service providers to ensure continuity of service to the delivery of its investment objective and strategy.
+The Company has no employees, systems or premises and is reliant on its Portfolio Adviser and service providers for the delivery of its investment objective and strategy.

 The COVID-19 pandemic means that all of the Company's service providers are operating under business continuity procedures with staff mainly working from home.
 This increases the risk of control breakdowns, errors and omissions and regulatory breaches.